-Using freeware software does not mean using something shoddy – you can see this by looking at our post 15 Best Free Website Builders.
+Using freeware software does not mean using something shoddy – you can see this by looking at our post List of Website Builders 2023: 10 Best Free Online Website Builders.
 If you are unaccustomed to the world of software, remember that both the Firefox browser and VLC media player are both open source and free but do a fantastic job, outperforming their premium siblings in most parameters.

 Best Free Video Editors for Mac OS

 Without further delay, let us present to you the most exceptional video editing software for Mac OS in 2020.

 The most trusted and useful free tool to edit videos is included for free with the Mac OS.
 Its greatest appeal is the same as that which holds true for the entire Apple ecosystem – a clutter-free and straightforward user interface.

 It does not give you multi-cam editing capabilities of Corel Video.
 Still, if you want a basic tool that can handle most needs unless you are a professional, you can safely rely on iMovie.

 The home screen has the standard three-pane approach with the input at the top left, the preview pane beside it, and the time bar below.

 You are allowed to process from two input video tracks by dragging them to the time bar.
 The source pane shows which clips have been used as part of the final cut.

 You can browse through clips and mark them as reject or favorite but cannot allow any further description.